brittanywest/developer.concur.com/api-reference/authentication/sign-in-with-concur.markdown

 4. Initiate the Login flow.
 Your app must initiate the login flow by redirected to the below endpoint.

-Note that this call requires your client secret so should be made from a server.

 `GET /oauth2/v0/authorize`

 Example: